kjsudi/design-patterns/src/main/java/com/kjsudi/java/designpatterns/strategy/README.md

-#Strategy Design Pattern
+# Strategy Design Pattern

 Strategy pattern lets the algorithm vary independently from clients that use it.

-For the example provided here, a client's requirement is to be able to search for something on the Internet.
+Let me explain that through the example provided here:

+Suppose we have a client whose requirement is to be able to search for something on the Internet through a Browser ( from the address bar to be precise ).
+A browser could have different configurable properties such as enabling/disabling cookies, clearing history, changing the default search engine used, etc.
+Here , configuring the search engine ( which itself is configurable ) is exemplified.

-A default search Engine is used at first, which is configurable.
+A default search Engine is used at first to process user's input.
+If the user is unhappy with the results, he could change the search engine to be used for later searches.
-Each search Engine would have its own behavior on how to perform the search and what results to be shown.

-If the user at any time feels that the default search engine is to be changed, then he or she can change that behavior.
+A user could also change the search engine's behavior, say searching in advanced mode ( exemplified here )

+The search engine's behavior here does not make use of the strategy pattern, although that would best fit in here.